-But before we get sippin’ the good stuff, ever wonder how iced tea was…well..born?
+Sweeties, it's no secret that we love iced tea!
+Have you ever wondered how iced tea was…well..born?
 Well y’all, iced tea recipes have been found dating back to the 1870's.
 Published recipes such as the Buckeye Cookbook and Housekeeping in Old Virginia both actually contain iced tea recipes.

 Read more about the birth of iced tea here.

-We are sharing one of our most beloved Sweet Tea Recipes in celebration of this month!
+We are sharing one of our most beloved Sweet Tea Recipes below!

 Watermelon Sweet Tea